 As the world is faced with a pandemic, our researchers have made extraordinary efforts to continue their investigations away from the bench and have made sacrifices that affect both their own scholarship and the scientific enterprise at large.
 We fully acknowledge the potentially serious impact of putting research in the labs on hold and are proud that our community is doing everything in our power to reduce the spread of COVID-19.
 This page points to resources and guidelines for conducting such research from home as is permissible.
 Approaches and timelines may vary across the Schools and Units.
-The situation is changing rapidly.
-HR and Financial Administration are reviewing and adjusting workforce policies accordingly to address the emerging issues and concerns of faculty and staff.
+HR and Financial Administration are reviewing and adjusting workforce policies to address the emerging issues and concerns of faculty and staff.

 Planning for Reopening Research Facilities

 Guided by the principle that health and safety come first, the Provost’s Office is leading efforts for a phased reopen of research facilities that reflect our core academic mission.
 These efforts include a number of initiatives that are considering various aspects of return planning.
-Learn more on the Planning for Reopening Research Facilities page, read the comprehensive Research Laboratory Re-Entry Plan, and review the Checklist for a Safe Return to Labs.
+Learn more on the Planning for Reopening Research Facilities page, read the comprehensive Research Laboratory Re-Entry Plan, and review the Requirements for a Safe Return to Labs.

 COVID-19 Information and Research